-- 120.16.1 An employee absent because of bodily injury or illness received in the course of employment and caused by an act of criminal violence shall be entitled to sick leave with pay under the provisions of the Administrative Code. - 120.16.2 Sick leave with pay under this section shall be known as "leave due to battery" and shall be subject to approval by the Human Resources Director.
-The Human Resources Director shall make such investigation as is deemed appropriate and may include medical examinations by a physician(s) designated by the Human Resources Director. - 120.16.3 The decision of the Human Resources Director may be appealed to the Commission whose decision is final. - 120.16.4 Authorized sick leave under this section shall not be charged against earned sick leave with pay credits.
+- 120.16.1 An employee absent because of bodily injury or illness received in the course of employment and caused by an act of criminal violence shall be entitled to sick leave with pay under the provisions of the Administrative Code. - 120.16.2 Sick leave with pay under this section shall be known as "leave due to battery" and shall be subject to approval by the Human Resources

+Sec.
+120.16 Employees Injured by Battery (cont.)

+120.16.2 (cont.)

+Director.
+The Human Resources Director shall make such investigation as is deemed appropriate and may include medical examinations by a physician(s) designated by the Human Resources Director.

+- 120.16.3 The decision of the Human Resources Director may be appealed to the Commission whose decision is final. - 120.16.4 Authorized sick leave under this section shall not be charged against earned sick leave with pay credits.